100+ Pointers for Business Development (Table of Contents)

 Learn how to: Use public relations to spread the word about your practice; Set up engaging web sites and blogs that successfully market you and your practice; Participate in social networking; Learn to speak powerfully about yourself; Ask for referral sources in a professional and ethical manner; and much more!
 This book will help you develop the marketing habits necessary to become a truly GREAT Rainmaker.

-How to Capture and Keep Clients (2005) (Table of Contents)
+How to Capture and Keep Clients, Second Edition (2015) (Table of Contents)

 Jennifer J. Rose (Editor)

-In this in-depth book, the best and most innovative solo and small firm lawyers give you their secrets, approaches, and strategies to that age-old puzzle of growing your law firm.
+In the second edition of How To Capture and Keep Clients: Marketing Strategies for Lawyers, the best and most innovative solo and small firm lawyers give the reader their secrets, approaches, and strategies to that age-old puzzle of growing your law firm.
+This book is packed with strategies on how to overcome obstacles and position the lawyer for lifelong success.

 How to Get & Keep Good Clients (2008) (Table of Contents)